Mini Cooper Insurance Rates

 Once you’ve read through the material outlined in this article, you will be ready to spot a MINI insurance quote that works for your budget.
 In fact, you can get begin comparing MINI car insurance group rates by entering your five-digit ZIP code into our free online quote tool.

-Estimates include $500 deductible amounts, minimum liability limits, and includes medical and UM/UIM coverage.
-Prices are averaged for all U.S. states and for all Cooper models.
+Prices include $500 deductibles, minimum liability limits, and includes medical and uninsured motorist coverage.
+Rates are averaged for all 50 U.S. states and for different Cooper trim levels.

 Use the form below to get customized rates for your location.